 In the event a student disagrees with the grade received in a course, discussion of their concerns must occur with the instructor prior to any further action.
 If this discussion is not resolved to the student's satisfaction, they may elect to pursue the process described in the Grievance section of this handbook.
-A student may request to review their academic folder in the Program Office during regular business hours.
-An appointment must be made with their advisor to arrange for this.
+A student may request to review their academic folder in the Division office during regular business hours.
+An appointment must be made by calling the Division office to arrange for this.